← Back to blog

 action-items.mdFollow-up task list

-transcript.txtSearchable meeting record
+transcript.txtSearchable record of the call

 recording.mp4Optional raw evidence

-• Review summaries before sending
+• Review summaries before sending.

-• Keep client retention rules documented
+• Keep retention rules per client written down somewhere.

-• Use device encryption and secure backups
+• Use device encryption and secure backups.

 Own your meeting recorder once